Which Type Of Swimming Pool Offers The Most Design Flexibility?

 I'm guilty of this too.
 I'm thinking about buying a car and automatically scratch three or four brands off the list from I believe about the brand.
 Something like "That XXXX brand is cheap rubbish".
 I've never owned that brand before so how did I form this opinion?

-Before you decide on the material your pool is built from, some sage-like consideration of the following will help you make an informed and confident decision about the size of pool that best suits YOUR needs and available space you have for a pool.
+Before you decide on the material your pool is built from, some sage-like consideration of the following will help you make an informed and confident decision about the size of pool that best suits YOUR needs and available space you have.
 Knowing the pool shell size that is right for you and the space you have for the pool is often 80% of the decision!

 • What is your main reason for getting a pool?
 To relax, increase the value of your home, create more family time?
 If you sell your house, keep in mind what a future purchaser may want (usually low maintenance) and how they may use the pool.
 Talk to Real Estate Agents and they find concrete and fibreglass pools are well received by potential buyers compared to vinyl liner pools.